How to Get More Followers on Twitter – From Zero to Hero20 min read

-Now, this isn’t just going to be a game of numbers because, as we all now know, a large number of followers doesn’t equal increased engagement.
+Now, this isn’t just going to be a game of numbers.
+Because, a large number of followers doesn’t equal increased engagement.

-So whether you’re searching for an addition to your current social media marketing plan by creating a Twitter account or are simply looking to measure your vanity metrics; you’ve come to the right place.
+Are you upgrading your current social media marketing plan with a Twitter account?
+Or simply looking to measure your vanity metrics?
+Either way, you’ve come to the right place.

 In case you’re in a rush, here’s what we’ll be covering: